Ecosystems of Education

 "The experience of the Ecosystems class felt more like the beginning of a journey than a class that you would take to simply learn material.
 It was a journey both back to myself and beyond myself, into a new way to think about teaching and working with children.

 Education, like all other aspects of life, functions as an ecosystem with each aspect impacting all others.
 This is true whether we attend to it or not; the only issue is whether we will work consciously with it so the child's whole experience is in service of our educational goals and we all have a sustainable and healthy experience.

-We will be offering the Ecosystems of Education course beginning September 10th, 2017.
+We will be offering the Ecosystems of Education course beginning September 9th 2018.
 This is one of the two course in the Enki Teacher Training program that can be taken as a stand alone course.
-This is a 13 session program, is designed for the adult learner - undoubtely a juggler of many balls! - and, therefore, it is spread over 15 weeks to account for holdiays and weeks with greater course workloads.
+This is a 15 session program, and is designed for the adult learner - undoubtely a juggler of many balls!

 So what is an Educational Ecosystem?
 Any Ecosystem has principles that cannot be ignored or violated without paying a high price.
 For plants, one could say that it is the interaction of sun, water, soil (type and life), and nutrients that make up the Ecosystem.
 All plants work with these elements - not all in the same way, but all must work with them.
 Picture what happens when we speed up the fruiting of vegetable plants - chemical fertilizers, herbacides, and pesticides impact the natural ecosystem; the impact is there whether we pay attention or not.
 The same is true in education; when worked with harmoniously, the core principles create a self-sustaining and vital system that serves health and well being for all.